divyeshkhokhar/PeerTalk---WebRTC-Video-Call-App/README.md

 1. Open `videoapp.html` in a web browser.
 2. Enter your desired username in the provided input field.
-3. Click on the "Initiate Call" button to create a offer to connect or create room.
+3. Click on the "Initiate Call" button to create an offer and establish a connection.
+   - **Note**: Upon initiation, the server-side console might display a message such as `Username: (xyz) created a call request`, providing confirmation that the call request was successfully processed by the Node.js server.
-4. After Initiate the call, use the "Start Call" button to begin the video call.
+4. Once initiated, use the "Start Call" button to begin the video call.
 5. Grant necessary permissions for camera and microphone access if prompted.
 6. You should now be connected and able to communicate via video with the other peer.

 ### Joining a Call